Brighton Rock - The Great Escape 2022

 The WAEVE, The Old Market

 I am looking forward to this.
-Mrs JO’B and I LOVE Rose Elinor Dougall, so her teaming up with the ever talented Graham Coxon is exciting.
+Mrs JO’B and I LOVE Rose Elinor Dougall, so her teaming up with the ever talented Graham Coxon as The WAEVE is exciting.
 His recent work with Duran Duran was astonishing.
 And frankly I want to find out how you actually pronounce “Waeve”!
 I am assuming it’s as in “wave “ and “Maeve” but who knows?
 A friend was unsure when we spoke earlier - I am on a mission to find out…

 They take the stage, a quick hello and we are off, into a dark, brooding ballad, that then suddenly explodes, as a tambourine is beaten to within an inch of its life, while the sax player blows up a storm.
 A heavily pregnant and ever glamorous Rose introduces them as The WAEVE (and IT IS PRONOUNCED 'WAVE'!), and they pelt straight into Someone Up There, that begins with a pleasingly yelped "Hey!" from Rose and Graham. and then they are off, a stomper of a song.
 Graham yells “man” at the end, very pleased with the performance, and then a barely audible “thank you”